kdmny/google-analytics-love/README.md

   * input[type=button]
   * button

-You can add custom data to each click event by setting an object in your controller.
+You can add custom data to each click event by setting the @ga_url URI param in your controller.
 This example logs data that would be useful in making a cohort analysis.

     class ApplicationController < ActionController::Base
       ...